I’ve searched for a long time and finally found a US regular bank that will let me open a free checking account. It is BBVA Compass bank.

 - Home country address

-- Some US address that can receive your debit card and other physical mail
+- Some US address that can be used everywhere a card and account address is required, that will receive your debit card and eventual physical mail

 - Telephone in home country